Frequently Asked Questions

 Again, there’s no need for concern.
 We adhere to the most rigorous standards of infection control advocated by OSHA, the Centers for Disease Control and the American Dental Association.
 We utilize autoclave sterilization and barrier techniques to eliminate any risk of infection.

 You should not chew or bite on the treated tooth until you have had it restored by your dentist.
 The unrestored tooth is susceptible to fracture, so you should see your dentist for a full restoration 1-2 weeks after the procedure.
 Otherwise, you need only practice good oral hygiene, including brushing, flossing, and regular checkups and cleanings.

 Most endodontically treated teeth last as long as other natural teeth.
 In a few cases, a tooth that has undergone endodontic treatment does not heal or the pain continues.
 Occasionally, the tooth may become painful or diseased months or even years after successful treatment.
 Often when this occurs, redoing the endodontic procedure (retreatment) can save the tooth.

 Yes.
 This is a very frequently asked question.
 For the procedure, you will be given local anesthetic, similar to what you would experience with any other type of dental procedure, such as a crown or filling.
-We do have oral conscious sedation, available for your comfort, for an additional fee.
-If this is an option you are interested in, please feel free to let us know when you make your appointment.

 Most patients will experience mild soreness, particularly to biting or chewing, for a few days.
 Everyone's rate of healing is different; some patients have discomfort for one day, some for a week.
 However, if you experience anything beyond mild discomfort, or if you develop any facial swelling, please call the office.